woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 **************

 ### Case Study Three: Let's Scale it up!!
-Analysing Higgs Data on Domino

-short paragraphs and code snippets:

-- importing and inspecting the full 11M-row Higgs data
-- building predictive models in realistic timescale (RF, GBM and DNN only)
-- discssuion on memory usage for each algorithm
+Run faster with Domino

+Use higher tiers for case study two.
+Make it run a lot faster.

+Test more models.

 <br><br>